artsy/artsy.github.io/_posts/2019-03-12-so-you-want-to-be-an-engineer.md

 [Codecademy](https://www.codecademy.com/), and [Treehouse](https://teamtreehouse.com/).

 I also highly recommend attending IRL meetups, because that's where you can make connections and learn from others most easily.
-[Meetup.com](https://www.meetup.com/find/tech/) is a great place to start.
+I'm a semi-regular attendee at the [CocoaPods meetup](https://www.meetup.com/CocoaPods-NYC/) hosted by [Ash](https://twitter.com/ashfurrow) and Orta at Artsy HQ, and [meetup.com](https://www.meetup.com/find/tech/) and [peerlab.community](https://peerlab.community/) are great places to find other events.

 # Step Four: Get Comfortable Not Knowing Things